 MITRE's privacy engineering work includes implementing the concepts of "Privacy by Design," a framework developed by Dr. Ann Cavoukian, the Privacy Commissioner of Ontario.
 This method ensures that agencies integrate privacy into the IT system development process from the beginning.
 We focus on privacy throughout the lifecycle of systems, from concept to requirements definition to development and testing through operations and retirement.

-Our technical staff has authored privacy books, including the first written on essential policies and practices for U.S. government privacy professionals, "U.S. Government Privacy: Essential Policies and Practices for Privacy Professionals" (now in its second edition).
+Our technical staff has authored privacy books, including the first written on essential policies and practices for U.S. government privacy professionals, "U.S. Government Privacy: Essential Policies and Practices for Privacy Professionals."
 We also actively train sponsors and private industry in privacy certification and managing programs.
 In particular, MITRE's appreciation of the interrelated but distinct requirements of privacy and security keeps the focus on making programs fully functional, rather than finding tradeoffs that might compromise data privacy.
 This approach helps our sponsors to both respond to privacy concerns and to position their programs for the future.
+And as healthcare privacy continues to grow as a national concern, our experts have taken a growing leadership role in that field as well.